ericmjl/thesis/thesis.md

 numbersections: true
 fontsize: 11pt
 header-includes:
-- \usepackage{lineno}
+# - \usepackage{lineno}  # for line numbers
-- \linenumbers
+# - \linenumbers         # for line numbers
-- \usepackage{setspace}
+- \usepackage{setspace}  # for double spacing
-- \doublespacing
+- \doublespacing         # for double spacing
 - \usepackage{amssymb}
----
-\newpage

-# Abstract
+lot: true
+lof: true

-Reassortment is a reticulate evolutionary process that results in genome shuffling; the most prominent virus known to reassort is the influenza A virus.
+abstract: "Reassortment is a reticulate evolutionary process that results in genome shuffling; the most prominent virus known to reassort is the influenza A virus.
 Methods to identify reassortant influenza viruses do not scale well beyond hundreds of isolates at a time, because they rely on phylogenetic reconstruction, a computationally expensive method.
 This thus hampers our ability to test whether on whether reassortment is systematically associated for host switching events.
-In this thesis, I use phylogenetic heuristics to develop a new reassortment finding algorithm, and use it to test whether reassortment events are over-represented relative to a null model.
+In this thesis, I use phylogenetic heuristics to develop a new reassortment finding algorithm capable of finding reassortant viruses in tens of thousands viral isolates, and use it to test whether reassortment events are over-represented in host switching events."

-\newpage
+supervisor-name: Jonathan A. Runstadler
+supervisor-title: Assistant Professor of Biological Engineering
+date-submitted: June 2017
+---

 # A Primer on the Influenza A Virus